S3-working-group/s3-practical-guide/docs/all.md

 ### Changelog

+#### Changes 2021-06-18

+-   added a dedicated chapter for each of the Seven Principles
+-   revised the ten principles of the Common Sense Framework
+-   updated section about governance in the introduction
+    -   added more text to explain how governance can be distributed throughout the organization
+    -   more examples for governance decisions
+-   corrected a few typos
+-   several small revisions

 #### Changes 2021-05-15

 -   _Navigate via Tension_: added more explanation about passing on drivers to another domain
--   _Clarify and Develop Domains_: more explanation about refining the elements of a domain description, more information about metricx, monitoring and evaluation, added template illustration,
+-   _Clarify and Develop Domains_: more explanation about refining the elements of a domain description, more information about metrics, monitoring and evaluation, added template illustration,

 #### Changes 2021-03-15